Effects of land use change on the population dynamic and distribution of the Eurasian otter (Lutra lutra) in Saxony and

 Previous work & state of the project

 Within the last years the method of the microsatellite genotyping was optimised in our lab as much that the success rate could be duplicated, compared to the first studies in that field (47% versus 20% of Dallas et al.2003), and the error rate could be decreased by 53% (Lampa et al. 2008).
 This previous work enables us now to apply that method in a more efficient and promising way.
 In the years 2006, 2007, 2008, 2010, 2011 and 2012 we collected 2001 faecal samples of otters in the Upper Lusatia.
-The first sampling year (2006) is already genetically analysed (Lampa et al. 2013).
-Also the samples of the remaining 5 years are now genetically analysed and we are currently performing statistical analyses regarding population size, population dynamic and habitat use (Lampa et al. in prep.).
+The first sampling year (2006) was used to demonstrate pitfalls and risks of non-invasive genetic CMR and to present a road map offering solutions for the outlined problems (Lampa et al. 2013).
+This road map is not only valid for otters, but is written as a general guideline when using non-invasively collected samples with low quality.
+We finally used this road map to obtain reliable estimates and information on population size, sex ratio, and marking behaviour (Lampa et al. 2015), as well as survival, temporary migration, dispersal, and spatial use (Lampa et al. subm.) over the six sampling years (2006–2012).

 Lampa S, Gruber B, Henle K & Hoehn M (2008) An optimisation approach to increase DNA amplification success of otter faeces.
 Conservation Genetics 9, 201-210.